 Composites or tooth colored fillings are used to restore teeth for which cosmetic appearance is important.
 Tooth colored fillings are used to repair fractured teeth and/or areas of decay.
 The shade of the restoration material is matched as closely as possible to the color of the natural tooth.
 A tooth colored filling that covers the entire tooth is called a strip crown.

-This procedure consists of treating the infected portion of the nerve to avoid extracting the tooth.
+A pulpotomy (also known as a baby root canal) is a procedure that consists of treating the infected portion of the nerve to avoid extracting the tooth.

 A pulpectomy is necessary when the nerve (pulp) of the tooth is dead or abscessed.
 The entire infected pulp is removed from the roots of the tooth and medication is placed in the root canals.

-Nitrous Oxide (laughing gas) is breathed by your child with oxygen during the restorative appointment.
+Nitrous Oxide, commonly referred to as laughing gas, is breathed in by your child with oxygen during the restorative appointment.
 It is used to relax a mildly anxious child.

 Primary teeth have been labeled “baby teeth”.
 However, the first tooth usually isn’t lost until 6 years of age and some primary molars must function until 12 or 13 years of age before they are replaced.
 Primary teeth are necessary for proper chewing, proper speech, the proper development of the jaws and for esthetics.
 Care of the primary teeth is important not only for proper function, but also to avoid a number of unpleasant conditions that result from their neglect.

-We are not participating providers to any insurance company.
+We are not participating providers to every insurance company.
 We will assist you in filing your insurance as a benefit to you, and there are some insurances that will pay their portion directly to us.
 We do request full payment for each visit.
 Once the insurance benefits have been verified, we can estimate what your portion of payment will be.
-We take cash, check, Visa, Mastercard, Discover, and American Express, and financing is available through CareCredit.
+We accept cash, check, Visa, Mastercard, Discover, and American Express as forms of payment.
+Financing is available through CareCredit.